Deadvi5/diet-app-backend/README.md

 migrate -path db/migrations -database "postgres://postgres:postgres@localhost:5432/dietappdb?sslmode=disable" up
 ```

+## 📑 API Reference

+The OpenAPI specification generated from the handlers can be found at [`api/openapi.yaml`](api/openapi.yaml).
+The file is regenerated automatically whenever the Docker image is built (e.g. `docker compose up --build`).

 This will initialize or update the database schema to the latest version.

 ## Run the Go backend: